Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Discussion

-\textbf{$RQ5$} revealed that a high number of participants, \textit{loners} ($25\%$), did not engage in the discussion.
-The number of loners may indicate the reasons behind the lack of decision making (we found $62\%$ of controversial discussion with no consensus).
+\textbf{$RQ5$} indicated that $8\%$ of editors participating in discussions were \textit{leaders} and another $8\%$ were \textit{followers}.
+This is similar to other OE projects like Schema.org \citep{kanza2018does}.
+Furthermore, the analysis revealed that a high number of participants, \textit{loners} ($25\%$), contributed with one or two legitimate posts but did not engage further in the discussion.
+The number of loners may indicate the reasons behind the lack of decision-making (we found $62\%$ of controversial discussions with no consensus).
 Participants who do not engage in discussions do not support their arguments or do not accept other valid arguments to conclude in decisions, thus leading the discussion to be closed because it remains inactive for a long, but with no consensus.
-These results, combined with our findings above that editors mostly disagree and that a high number of posts do not include arguments, may form explanations for the lack of decision making.
+These results, combined with our findings above that editors mostly disagree and that a high number of posts do not include arguments, may form explanations for the lack of decision-making.
 All results indicate the need to change strategies in making decision when there is a long discussion with a high number of participants.
-A tool for flagging long discussions with controversies and maybe a list of arguments included in the discussion could support the community to make decisions.
+A tool for flagging long discussions with controversies, and maybe a list of arguments included in the discussion, could support the community to make decisions.

 The limitations of our study were the lack of information regarding participants' characteristics and the investigation of three specific discussion channels in Wikidata.
 Including information regarding the age of editors in Wikidata, their rights, and the rhythm of participation in editing activities could reveal more insights regarding how decisions are made in Wikidata and by whom.
 Furthermore, we analysed three discussion channels with topics related to the construction of the graph and suggestions regarding general policies and practices.
 Other discussion channels might include disagreements at smaller scale, but based on the topic of the channel the controversial themes might differ.